 Introduction

 India's geography makes it one of the most disaster-prone countries in the world.
-Located on the convergence of three major tectonic plates (Indian, Eurasian, and Burmese), straddling two major ocean systems, and possessing a 7,516 km coastline, India is exposed to the full spectrum of geophysical hazards: earthquakes, tsunamis, cyclones, floods, and landslides.
+Located on the convergence of three major tectonic plates (Indian, Eurasian, and Burmese), straddling two major ocean systems, and possessing a coastline of 11,098.81 km (revised by NHO/Survey of India in April 2025; traditionally cited as 7,516.6 km), India is exposed to the full spectrum of geophysical hazards: earthquakes, tsunamis, cyclones, floods, and landslides.
 Understanding the distribution, causes, and disaster management frameworks for these hazards is a recurring theme in UPSC GS1 and is foundational for Paper II (disaster management) and Essay.

 1. Earthquakes — Seismic Zones of India